timm/tested/docs/onExplain.md

 The following ideas will be useful for the final project

 - the _sampling tax_: the less we look, the more we miss important stuff.
+  - We can calculate that by comparing (a) what happens what we get with SWAY with (b) what we get after evaluating `all` examples
 - the _explanation tax_ : prediction is hard and the simplifications we use for explanation compromise predictive performance.
+  - We can calculate that by comparing (a) what happens what we get with SWAY with (b) what we get after building and applying some explanation
 - _explanation variance_ : explanations generated from a few random probes of a complex multi-dimensional can be widely variable.
+   - We can calculate this by running our explanation algorithm many times with different random number seeds.

 ## Quotes on Explanation